Gordano Literacy

 Our vision is to create a culture of reading within our school in order to enhance students’ cultural capital, vocabulary and enjoyment of reading.
 Through the explicit teaching of vocabulary, we support students in gaining both pleasure and understanding.

-The Gordano Literacy strategy forms an integral part of Gordano Learning and supports all teachers to understand how to teach students to read, write and communicate effectively in their subjects, supporting them to interact and engage confidently with the world around them.
+The Gordano Literacy strategy forms an integral part of Gordano Learning (our Teaching and Learning framework) and supports all teachers to understand how to teach students to read, write and communicate effectively in their subjects, supporting them to interact and engage confidently with the world around them.

 Guided reading